rogerkorantenng/nose_mask_detection/README.md

 # Nose Mask Detection
 This model was trained on aws dl1 ec2 instance

+# Directories

+The app folder contains the flask app am currently building

+The model_training.py file contains our model training code

+The requirements.txt file contains all the neccessary python libraries needed for our code to run

 # Access your VM
 Lunch your dl1 instance